chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-python.md

 mkdir ~/inky/ && cd $_
 ```

-We'll first write out the requirements for our app in the `requirements.txt` file.
+We'll first write out the requirements for our app in a new file, for example we named our file `requirements.txt`.
 We'll download the most recent version of Python [setuptools](https://pypi.org/project/setuptools/) at the time of writing, and also install [climage](https://pypi.org/project/climage/).

 ```
 setuptools==67.4.0